 Note: You can expand this template or remove the fields as you see fit.

-For example, you can add “Reviewed by” in the header or remove the date of creation etc. Also in the table, you can include a field “Created by” to designate the tester responsible for a certain test scenarios or remove the “No. of Test cases” column.
+For example, you can add “Reviewed by” in the header or remove the date of creation, etc. Also in the table, you can include a field “Created by” to designate the tester responsible for a certain test scenario or remove the “No. of Test cases” column.
 The choice is yours.
 Go with what works best for the entire team.

 Section 1 is the purpose of the document.
 No testable requirements there.